Aylin1360/Google-ABND-Projects/Step-Istanbul/README.md

 # CoffeeOrderingApp

-Coffee Ordering app made with Android Studio.Made for Udacity Google's android basics nanodegree.
+Tour Guide app made with Android Studio.
+Made for Udacity Google's android basics nanodegree.

-*Used language: Java*
+* Used language: Java*

+## Layout

+* Overall Layout <br />
+App contains at least 4 lists of relevant attractions for a location.

+* Navigation <br />
+User navigates between lists in Fragments using either a Navigation Drawer or a ViewPager plus TabLayout.

+* List Item Contents <br />

+Each list item contains information about an event, restaurant, historical site, or similar.

+##Functionality

+* Location Object <br />
+App contains a custom object for storing location information.

+* Custom Adapter <br />
+App uses a custom adapter to populate the layout with views based on instances of the custom class.

+* String Storage <br />
+All strings are stored in the strings.xml resource file.

+* Image Storage <br />
+All images are stored as drawables.
+All drawables are stored at multiple densities.

-# Deployment
+## Deployment
-Download or Clone this file, choose your device and run it.
+* Download or Clone this file, choose your device and run it.

-# Built With
+## Built With
-*Android Studio - IDE for Android Development.
+* Android Studio - IDE for Android Development.

-# Acknowledgments

-*It's single-page application so it's a great exercise for begginner coders.

-*Positioning and desigining layouts. <br />
-*Increament and decreament methods. <br />
-*Check Box practice <br />
-*Navigation to Google Maps <br />
-*Order summary <br />
-*Auto-directing your summary to gmail. <br />
-*Multiple intent used. <br />